Comparison of virus-protecting masks

 Throughout the COVID-19 pandemic, we have all gotten used to many aspects of our “new normal,” including face masks.

-The CDC states that wearing masks will help slow the spread of the virus, but many people are questioning if all masks are equally as effective in protecting users from the virus.
+The CDC states that wearing masks, if you are not fully vaccinated, will help slow the spread of the virus, but many people are questioning if all masks are equally as effective in protecting users from the virus.

 According to John Hopkins University, there are many important aspects to look for when choosing a face mask.